JenHLee/Momentum/README.md

 - Save username in localStorage with JSON.
 - Easy to use to-do list manager, save to-do list in localStrage with JSON.
 - Give different greeting depending on time-set (Good morning, Good afternoon, Good evening)
-- Local weather info with icon using Open Weather Map API.
+- Local weather info with weather icon using Open Weather Map API.
 - Give several Unsplash background images randomly.
 - Give About 200 Quotes to encourage randomly using Quotable API.